|REACTIVITY||H M R Mk Pg|

 NOTE: Volumes are for 10 cm x 10 cm (100 cm2) of membrane; for different sized membranes, adjust volumes accordingly.

 Human, Mouse, Rat, Monkey, Pig

-Polyclonal antibodies are produced by immunizing animals with a synthetic peptide corresponding to residues near the carboxy terminus of human BAG6 protein.
-Antibodies are purified by protein A and peptide affinity chromatography.
+Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues surrounding Ile79 of human 14-3-3 γ protein.

 Except as otherwise expressly agreed in a writing signed by a legally authorized representative of CST, the following terms apply to Products provided by CST, its affiliates or its distributors.
 Any Customer's terms and conditions that are in addition to, or different from, those contained herein, unless separately accepted in writing by a legally authorized representative of CST, are rejected and are of no force or effect.